minio/docs/source/reference/minio-mc-admin/mc-admin-trace.rst

 Example
 -------

-Use :mc-cmd:`mc admin trace` to perform an HTTP trace of each MinIO server in the deployment:
+Use :mc-cmd:`mc admin trace` to monitor API operations on a MinIO deployment:

 .. code-block:: shell
    :class: copyable